dhananjay-14/dhananjay-14/README.md

 ---

 ### 🚀 Projects

+- **CrazyBites - Delicious Meals Delivered**
+  An online ordering app for restaurants, designed to streamline the dining experience for both owners and customers.

 - **NFT Marketplace with Creator Royalties**
   Integrated a royalty feature for creators, ensuring they receive royalties on each subsequent resale of their NFTs.
 Implemented a robust metadata storage system on IPFS for secure and immutable storage.